 A. First Offense- Two (2) days ISS B. Second Offense- Five (5) school days Out-of-School Suspension C. Third Offense- Ten (10) or more school days Out-of-School Suspension Threats or Verbal Assault Verbal, written, graphics, or gestures in a convincing manner that causes another person to fear for the safety of themselves or property.
-A. First offense- Up to Ten (10) days ISS B. Second Offense- Ten (10) school days Out of School Suspension plus referral to the Superintendent for 180 school days or less suspension out of school C. Third Offense- Ten (10) school days Out of School Suspension plus referral to the Superintendent for 180 school days or less suspension out of school Unauthorized Entry someone to enter District property who is A. First Offense- One (1) days ISS B. Second Offense- Three (3) school days ISS C. Third Offense- Three (3) or more school days Out-of-School Suspension Violation of Imposed Disciplinary Consequences The failure to comply with the discipline consequences assigned.
-This includes appearing on District property or at a school- sponsored event while serving a suspension or expulsion.
-Violation of consequences will prolong the initial disciplinary
+A. First offense- Up to Ten (10) days ISS B. Second Offense- Ten (10) school days Out of School Suspension plus referral to the Superintendent for 180 school days or less suspension out of school C. Third Offense- Ten (10) school days Out of School Suspension plus referral to the Superintendent for 180 school days or less suspension out of school Unauthorized Entry other area that is locked or assisting someone to enter District property who is A. First Offense- One (1) days ISS B. Second Offense- Three (3) school days ISS C. Third Offense- Three (3) or more school days Out-of-School Suspension Violation of Imposed Disciplinary Consequences The failure to comply with the discipline consequences assigned.
+This includes appearing on District property or at a school-sponsored event while serving a suspension or expulsion.
+Violation of consequences will prolong the initial disciplinary consequence at the discretion of the administrator.